 color genetic code: aa bb Cc Dd Ee

 He’s one of the six who were imported from the mainland in 2010.
-He’s a very senior buck now and doesn’t report for buck duty anymore.
+T seven years old, he’s a very senior buck now and doesn’t report for buck duty anymore.
 He’s had a lot of offspring over the years, though, and his lovely temperament and dense coat breeds true.

 Hillside Phineus Phogge

 Phineus Phogge is a very sweet buck.
 Very friendly with lovely dense soft & silky wool.
 As a lilac he has lots of color recessive genes so he can have litters with lots of color in them.
-He’s planned to be Dozer’s replacement as herd buck.
-So far he hasn’t had any offspring, however, we are hoping for the first litters from him in 2017.
+He’s Dozer’s replacement as chocolate herd buck.

 Hillside Sydney .